Policies & action

 Methane

-Methane is a major contributor to emissions in China, with the country emitting 60 Mt (1.7 Gt CO2e, IPCC AR5) in 2021, accounting for 11.7% of its total absolute GHG emissions (UNFCCC, 2025).
+Methane is a major contributor to emissions in China, with the country emitting 60 Mt (1.7 Gt CO2e, IPCC AR5) in 2021, accounting for 11.7% of its total absolute GHG emissions (UNFCCC, 2025a).
 The primary sources of methane emissions in China are coal mine fugitives (~40%), agriculture, including livestock and rice cultivation (~42%), and waste and waste water (~10%) (Government of China, 2023; Patel, 2023).
 Coal mine methane emissions are particularly difficult to detect and accurately account due to their diffuse nature, suggesting that China’s actual emissions may be significantly higher than officially reported figures (Patel, 2023).

 Methane reduction has been a key focus of US-China climate cooperation, highlighted as a priority in both the joint statement issued at COP26 in Glasgow and the 2023 Sunnylands statement (U.S. Department of State, 2021, 2023).
 In November 2023, the long-awaited Methane Action Plan was published (State Council of China, 2023a).

-While the plan sets basic directions to control methane emissions across sectors as well as setting short-term targets on such measures as the utilisation of manure in livestock, domestic waste recycling, and harmless disposal of sludge, it does not specify any quantitative emission reduction targets or commitments.
+While the plan sets basic directions to control methane emissions across sectors as well as setting short-term targets on such measures as the utilisation of manure in livestock, domestic waste recycling, and harmless disposal of sludge, it does not specify any quantitative emissions reductions targets or commitments.
 A notable emphasis within the action plan is the prioritisation of establishing a methane measurement, reporting, and verification (MRV) system, despite the absence of a firm commitment or a defined timeline.

 China has not adopted the Global Methane Pledge (launched at COP26), in which signatories agreed to cut emissions in all sectors by 30% globally over the next decade.
 Methane is not included in China's 2030 NDC targets which only covers CO2.